DanteMunizTorres/scandiweb-react-developer-test-dante-muniz-torres/README.md

 ##Out of stock products shouldn’t be possible to add to cart, only view info
 Checked.

-##Product description is not rendered as html, please use parser
-(The description is rendered as html in the browser)

 ##Cart page should have total, qty and tax data as in design
 Checked